The Beginner’s Guide to Remote Monitoring and Management (RMM)

 TL;DR for RMM

 Remote monitoring & management (a.k.a.
-“RMM”) software helps IT professionals — and connected product teams — monitor, manage, and troubleshoot remote devices (endpoints) like computers, servers, printers, kiosks, signage, cameras, IoT devices, and more, all from a central platform.
+“RMM”) software helps IT professionals — and connected product teams — monitor, manage, and troubleshoot remote devices (endpoints) like computers and servers, printers, kiosks, signage, cameras, IoT devices, and more, all from a central platform.
 Agents installed on these remote devices collect data and enable real-time remote control.
 RMM is distinct from Mobile Device Management (MDM) and remote desktop software.
 RMM is essential for tasks like patch management, proactive maintenance, and security.
 RMM is widely used by IT teams, help desks, technical support teams, Network Operations Centers (NOCs), and Managed Service Providers (MSPs) to prevent downtime and streamline operations of critical business technology.

 What Is Remote Monitoring and Management Software Not Used For?